Central Intelligence Agency

 to some extent, the World War II Office of Strategic Services (OSS).

 Although most of the information is gathered overseas, the CIA also collects

 some of its data domestically.

-The CIA is the only US agency which is authorized by law to carry out
+The CIA is the only US agency which is authorized by US law to carry out

-overseas covert actions on behalf of the President of the United States.
+overseas covert activities on behalf of the President of the United States.